It may be too early to give up on the bull market in equities

 The current decline has the hallmarks of a similar outcome.

-Even the surprise decision by Twenty-First Century Fox to abandon its bid to acquire Time Warner Inc, coupled with Sprint Corp's decision to back away from a proposed purchase of T-Mobile US Inc, both announced on Tuesday, didn’t hurt the broader U.S. market as some had expected.
+Even the surprise decision by Twenty-First Century Fox (FOXA.O) to abandon its bid to acquire Time Warner Inc (TWX.N), coupled with Sprint Corp's (S.N) decision to back away from a proposed purchase of T-Mobile US Inc TMUS.N, both announced on Tuesday, didn’t hurt the broader U.S. market as some had expected.
 Stocks edged up on Wednesday.

 The worry was that such corporate moves would prove a precursor to slower deal making, which could dampen market sentiment.
 Overall U.S. mergers and acquisitions value totaled $997 billion through July 28, according to Thomson Reuters data, 86 percent ahead of last year's pace.